ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

   !["Figure 15 - Manage Product: Edit IPs"](images\portal-product-details-allowed-ips.png "Figure 15 - Manage Product: Edit Allowed IPs")

   {INFO: We recommend fortifying your security by allowing access only to specific IPs}
-  The default setting, 0.0.0.0/0, grants access to **all** IP addresses.
-   All of your RavenDB Cloud instances are secured using TLS 1.2 or 1.3 encryption and X509 certificates.
-   You can increase your
-  system's security further using this in-depth security measure and restrict access to trusted sources, e.g. your application servers.
+  You can increase your system's security further using this in-depth security measure and restrict access to trusted sources, e.g. your application servers.
+  More details can be found in the [Security](../cloud-security#access-your-product) page.
   {INFO/}

-{NOTE: }
-Cross-instance communication **inside the cluster** is **not** subject to these restrictions.
-{NOTE/}

-{WARNING: }
-Azure products **do not permit** overlapping of addresses in the Allowed IPs list.
-E.g.:

-- Listing both 13.64.151.161/32 and 13.74.249.156/32 is **not permitted**.
-- Listing 0.0.0.0/0 and any other address is **not permitted**.
-- Listing both 51.140.148.192/27 and 13.74.249.156/32 **is permitted**.
-{WARNING/}

 ---